zone117x/node-cryptonote-pool/README.md

-    "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000 //truncate to this precision and store remainder },
+    "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "maxTransactionAmount": 0, //split transactions by this amount(to prevent "too big transaction" error) "denomination": 100000000000 //truncate to this precision and store remainder },